kirenz/codelabs/markdown/cloud-mysql/cloud-mysql.md

 1. Go to the [Google Cloud console](https://console.cloud.google.com) and log in with your account.

-2. At the top of the menu, click on the "project selection" button between Google Cloud Platform and the search field.
+1. At the left side at the top of the menu, click on the "project selection" button (located between "Google Cloud Platform" and the search field).

 <img src="img/1-database.png" alt="database" width="100">

-3. Click on "NEW PROJECT" and call it "bigdata"
+1. Click on "NEW PROJECT" and call it "bigdata"

 <img src="img/1b-new-project.png" alt="" width="100">

-4. In the project selection, choose your project "bigdata"
+1. In the project selection, choose your project "bigdata"

 <!-- ------------------------ -->
 ## Activate Cloud SQL Admin API

-Duration: 0:02:00
+Duration: 0:01:00

 1. Go to the search field at the top of the page and enter "Cloud SQL Admin API".
-Select the Cloud SQL Admin API:
+Select the Cloud SQL Admin API from the marketplace:

 <img src="img/1c-sql-admin.png" alt="" width="100">

-1. Enable the API
+1. Enable the API:

 <img src="img/1d-enable-api.png" alt="" width="100">

 <!-- ------------------------ -->
-## Create SQL database
+## Create a SQL database

 Duration: 0:05:00

-1. Click on the navigation menu on the left
+1. Click on the navigation menu on the left side at the top of the page

 1. Under "DATABASES" select "SQL"